-We expect participants to adhere to this policy at ALL IBMA World of Bluegrass events and event-related social activities, including the IBMA Business Conference, Bluegrass Ramble, Sponsored Marriott Showcases and other sponsored events, the International Bluegrass Music Awards Show, and the Wide Open Bluegrass Festival.
+We expect participants to adhere to this policy at ALL IBMA World of Bluegrass events and event-related social activities, including the IBMA Business Conference, IBMA Bluegrass Ramble, Sponsored Marriott Showcases and other sponsored events, the IBMA Bluegrass Music Awards Show, and IBMA Bluegrass Live!.
 We think people should follow such a policy outside event activities too!

 If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible.
 Phone numbers for hotel/venue staff, local law enforcement, and local emergency medical personnel are provided below to facilitate prompt response to complaints and/or requests for assistance.
 (Employees of IBMA who experience harassment should follow the reporting procedures set forth in IBMA’s Employee Handbook.)